Rishie123/Solar_Orbiter_Anomalies/Readme.md

 1. **SHAP values** are used to explain the decisions of the Isolation Forest model.
 - SHAP (SHapley Additive exPlanations) values derive from game theory and provide insights into the contribution of each feature to a specific prediction made by the model.
-- These will be calculated upon running the `Run_Ml_Models.py` file.
+- These will be calculated upon running the `Run_Ml_Models.py` file from the `Python_Scripts` directory.

 2. **Visualization**:
-- A visualization for the mean absolute value of SHAP values to get feature importance is created and stored in the Explainability folder, based on section 9.6.5 of textbook of Interpretable ML Book
+- A visualization for the mean absolute value of SHAP values to get feature importance is created and stored in the `Python_Scripts/Explainability` folder, based on section 9.6.5 of textbook of Interpretable ML Book

 References:
 - [Interpretable ML Book - SHAP](https://christophm.github.io/interpretable-ml-book/shap.html) (Section 9.6.5 SHAP Feature Importance, Section 9.6 SHAP)